corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/rpc-node-interaction/operating-a-node/authentication/authentication.md

 Applications accessing the HTTP-RPC should use a different application registration and the [On-Behalf-Of flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow).

 You can register an application without implicit flows.
-You'll need to create a [**client secret**](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app#add-a-client-secret) and include it in the application authenticating.
+You'll need to create a [**client secret**](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app#add-a-client-secret) and include it in the node's `node.conf` file.
 If you're using the Swagger UI, it can be entered there.

 {{< /note >}}